swestmoreland/scormcloud-api-wrapper/README.md

 #### getRegistrationListResults([options], callback)

 Combination of `getRegistrationList` and `getRegistrationResult` methods; can be used for basic reporting functionality.

+Options:

+ * `courseid` - Limit search to only registrations for the course specified by this courseid.
+ * `learnerid` - Limit search to only registrations for the learner specified by this learnerid.

 ```js
 api.getRegistrationListResults(function (error, result) {